-- Carrying out a complete carbon assessment at the group level and defining a decarbonization roadmap (in progress). - Deploying the "Objectif deuxième vie" (Objective for a second life) scheme for the re-use of used work clothing. - Strengthening waste/materials recycling policy.
+- Carrying out a complete carbon assessment at the group level and defining a decarbonization roadmap (in progress). - Deploying the "Objectif deuxième vie" (Second life goal) scheme for the re-use of used work clothing. - Strengthening waste/materials recycling policy.

 → Proportion of women in the Management Committee